keleko34/KC/.gulp/Config/Readme.md

  * Default 'string' *
  ** store tells how to store the values in the values object, either 'string' which then stores Key value pair eg. 'Name of command':value or 'array' which specifies and array of multiple values due to the command being run multiple times eg. 'Name of command':[value1,value2,etc...] **

+ - overwrite
+ ** allows for overwriting the value prior to being set with a function **

  ##### Mapping in Create task